CCA-Public/digital-archives-manual/guides/stabilization.md

     * Object number
     * Fonds or Collection number (when appropriate)
     * Name of fonds or collection (short name is okay, e.g. you can write "Siza" instead of "Alvaro Siza fonds")
-6. If the media in the container (note: the specific media, not the folder or "groupe" they were found within) already have ARCH, DR, or PH numbers, link the ARCH/DR/PH records to the DM container record as children with the "Est composé de" association.
+6. If the media in the container (*note: specific pieces of media, not the folder or "groupe" they were found within*) already have ARCH, DR, or PH numbers, link the ARCH/DR/PH records to the DM container record as children with the "Est composé de" association.
 7. Give information about the new container to the Registrar, as per usual localisation procedures.

 <a name="diskimaging"></a>